johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 ## Expansion Process

-If I enlarge the hard disk, once I have added the disk plate, my partition table and file system knows nothing about the new size, so I have to act inside the VM to fix it.
+If I enlarge or resize the hard disk in PVE, my partition table and file system INSIDE the VM knows nothing about the new size, so I have to act inside the VM to fix it.

-If I reduce (shrink) the hard disk, of course removing the last disk plate will probably destroy my file system and remove the data in it!
-So in this case it is paramount to act in the VM in advance, reducing the file system and the partition size.
-SystemRescueCD comes very handy for it, just add its iso as cd-rom of my VM and set boot priority to CD-ROM.

-Shrinking disks is not supported by the PVE API and has to be done manually."
+Shrinking disks is not supported by the PVE API and has to be done manually.

 ## 1. Resizing guest disk